The museum has hands-on interactive exhibits throughout the galleries, and resources are available to help you get the most out of your visit.

 How many people can come at once?

 We do not have a limit on how many people can visit.
-However, if you have a large group we do advise that you speak to a member of the Learning Team to discuss your itinerary.
+However, if you have a large group we do advise that you speak to a member of the Learning Team ahead of your visit to discuss your itinerary.

 What will we find in the galleries?

-The main story of the museum is told in two purpose built galleries located on the first and second floor.
+The museum tells the story of the development of democracy in Brtiain: past, present, and future.
+This story is mainly told in two purpose built galleries; Main Gallery One is located on the first floor and Main Gallery Two is located on the second floor.
 The galleries have been divided into seven themes and roughly follow a chronological order over the last 200 years.
 The story starts with the Peterloo Massacre of 1819 and ends in the present day.